-It is a hereditary condition that involves gluten intolerance whereby the digestive system is impaired by not being able to absorb certain nutrients, particularly the small intestine.
-One percent of the worldwide population has been found to have celiac disease, with its occurence increasing in recent years.
+It is a hereditary condition that involves gluten intolerance, whereby the digestive system, particularly the small intestine, is impaired by not being able to absorb certain nutrients.
+One percent of the worldwide population has been found to have celiac disease, with its occurrence increasing in recent years.
 While many people in the US have never been diagnosed, it seems to be more common in Caucasian people.

-One significant thing about celiac disease relates to the fact that people can be sensitive or intolerant to gluten without having the disease; this is known as non-celiac gluten sensitivity.
-Research is still in progress on how to differentiate between celiac disease and other underlying digestive diseases.
-It is known that celiac disease has multiple manifestations and has been connected to liver, pancreatic illnesses and even cancer.
+One curiosity about celiac disease relates to the fact that people can be sensitive or intolerant to gluten without having the disease; this is known as non-celiac gluten sensitivity.
+Research is still in progress on how to differentiate between celiac disease and other precursor conditions.
+What is known is that celiac disease has multiple manifestations and has been connected to liver, pancreatic illnesses and even cancer.

-Diarrhea, anemia, intestinal pain, excessive gas, weight loss, fatigue, osteoporosis, altered bowel habits are common symptoms.
+Diarrhea, anemia, intestinal pain, excessive gas, weight loss, fatigue, and osteoporosis are the most common symptoms.
 However, some of those who suffer from this disease do not present any manifestations.
 Even when they do, celiac disease can be difficult to diagnose because the clinical picture can coincide with other illnesses.

-Celiac disease can develop under conditions of severe stress, injury, gastrointestinal infection or pregnancy.
-Sufferers have an increased risk of mortality if intestinal complications are not controlled.
+Celiac disease can develop under conditions of severe stress, injury, gastrointestinal infection, and pregnancy.
+Gluten intolerant people have an increased risk of mortality if intestinal complications are not controlled.
 Possible complications, like cancer, can be dead serious.
 However, the rate of mortality is low when adequate dietary adjustments are made.
-Also, improvements in diagnosis and treatment are continuously being developed in various countries.
+Also, improvements in diagnosis and treatment are continuously being developed in various parts of the world.

-A blood sample analysis needs to be performed because it has been found that people with intolerance to gluten have a disproportionate amount of certain antibodies.
+A blood sample analysis needs to be performed because it has been found that people with intolerance to gluten have a disproportionate number of certain antibodies.
 Biopsies of the small intestine can also be obtained.
-To do that, doctors use an instrument known as endoscope.
+To do that, doctors use an instrument known as an endoscope.

 What Type of Foods Contain Gluten?